Fox Chapel Area amends graduation requirements to include college/career planning

 Physical education requirements will decrease by 0.5 credits during students’ junior and senior years, but school officials said options will increase to provide flexibility.

-Classes will include more options, including pilates, yoga and dance.
+New classes will include more options like Pilates, yoga and dance.

 Tawnya Panizzi is a Tribune-Review staff writer.
 You can contact Tawnya at 412-782-2121, ext.
 2, [email protected] or via Twitter @tawnyatrib.